If you are homeless or about to be homeless, we may have a duty to help you.

 If we have a duty to help you under the law, one of the following can happen:

-What happens if I refuse the help offered?
+What happens if my application is refused or if I refuse the help offered?

 Appeals and complaints

 If you are unhappy with our final decision, you can appeal against it, in writing, within 21 days of the original decision.
-A senior officer will look into your case and if they feel it is appropriate, they may ask your Case Worker to look into the case a second time.
-If you give us new information as part of your appeal, we may not take this to be an appeal and your Case Officer may use the new information to make a fresh decision.
+We will look into your case and consider any grounds you may have in requesting your case is reviewed.
+If you give us new information as part of your appeal, we may use the new information to make a fresh decision.

-If you have a complaint about any part of the Housing Service, you should first contact your Case Worker.
-If you are not happy with their response and would like to make a formal complaint, use the Council's complaints procedure.
+If you have a complaint about any part of the Housing Service, you should contact your case worker or make a complaint online.